Gon Freecss: In the Hunter × Hunter manga

 Gon Freecss is an athletic, naïve, and friendly boy who was raised on Whale Island by his aunt Mito.
 Gon spent much time in the woods as a child, giving him heightened senses and an affinity for animals.
 A chance encounter with the Hunter Kite, the disciple of Gon's father Ging, inspires Gon to become a Hunter and find Ging.
 During the Hunter Exam, Gon befriends Killua Zoldyck, Kurapika, and Leorio Paradinight while being antagonised by the magician Hisoka.
 After becoming licensed Hunters, Gon and Killua learn about the power of Nen from a man named Wing.
 Gon competes in a tournament to test his new powers against Hisoka.
 Gon's Nen type is Enhancement, which gives him great strength and recuperative abilities.
 Although Gon loses the match, he repays a debt to Hisoka for helping him pass the Hunter Exam.
 Gon and Killua return to Whale Island to visit Mito, who reveals to Gon a recorded message from Ging that prompts Gon to try his Greed Island video game, a digital collectible card game which Ging created alongside several Hunters.

 While searching for copies of Greed Island in Yorknew City, Gon and Killua are sidetracked while helping Kurapika fight the criminal Phantom Troupe to avenge his massacred clan.
 After helping Kurapika seal the Nen powers of Troupe leader Chrollo Lucilfer, Gon and Killua find an entrance to Greed Island, which teleports players to an island coordinated by Ging's friends.
 There, they train under Biscuit Krueger, Wing's mentor.
 Gon develops his Nen's special technique, the "Hatsu" Ja Jan Ken (ジャジャン拳), a play on "Janken", the Japanese word for rock-paper-scissors.
 When Gon throws out "Rock", it enhances his punch, "Scissors" transmutes a sword from his fingers for mid-range attacks, and "Paper" emits a ball of aura for long-range attacks.
-Gon develops and uses this technique while facing other players of Greed Island, including Razor, a criminal hired by Ging, and Genthuru, a game founder who has been killing multiple players.
+Gon develops and uses this technique while facing other players of Greed Island, including Razor, a criminal hired by Ging, and Genthuru, the leader of a murderous trio of players known as the "Bombers".